bakrianoo/fastapi-ignite/docs/cache_design.md

 # Cache System Design

-This document outlines the design and implementation of the cache system in the Rankyx  FastAPI Boilerplate .
+This document outlines the design and implementation of the cache system in the FastAPI-Ignite FastAPI Boilerplate .

 ## Overview